-Living Arroyos was initiated in July 2013, and is currently a partnership of the City of Livermore, Livermore Area Parks and Recreation District (LARPD), and Zone 7 Water Agency.
-The program is a unique community engagement opportunity that renews and enhances urban stream and riparian (streamside) habitats in the Tri-Valley and re-establishes the connection between people and the arroyos in their own backyards.
+Living Arroyos was initiated in July 2013, and is currently a partnership of the City of Livermore, City of Pleasanton, Livermore Area Parks and Recreation District (LARPD), and Zone 7 Water Agency.
+The program is a unique community engagement opportunity that renews and enhances urban stream and riparian (streamside) habitats in the Livermore-Amador Valley and re-establishes the connection between people and the arroyos in their own backyards.

 These streams provide many benefits to the people who live in the area.
 They are an integral part of the community’s water supply system, help protect neighborhoods from flooding, and help counteract pollution.
 Still, our arroyos can be so much more.
 The vision behind Living Arroyos is that our urban streams can be beautiful, natural spaces that provide habitat for an abundance of native plants and wildlife.
 We see a future in which people are drawn to urban streams as places to relax, rejuvenate, and connect with nature.